Development Services Process

-A financial guarantee will be requested for any work in the public right-of-way (ROW) or for any public infrastructure during development construction based on the schedule of public improvements from the development agreement or similar estimating documentation for the improvements.
+The City must hold a financial guarantee for any work in the public right-of-way (ROW) and for public infrastructure construction before a permit is issued.
+The amount held is based on the schedule of public improvements from the development agreement or similar estimating documentation for the improvements.
 Brighton will accept a cash escrow deposit, or any of the forms listed below, depending on the type of surety required.

 Please see the template documents below for the minimum language accepted by Brighton for financial security of public improvements.